stnolting/neoTRNG/README.md

 The neoTRNG is evaluated as part of the [NEORV32](https://github.com/stnolting/neorv32) processor, where the neoTRNG is available as standard SoC module.
 The processor was synthesized for an Intel Cyclone IV `EP4CE22F17C6N` FPGA running at 100MHz.

-For the evaluation a very small configuration has been selected that just implements three entropy cells.
+For the evaluation **a very very small configuration** has been selected that just implements three entropy cells.
 The first RO (short paths) uses 5 inverters, the second one uses 7 inverters and the last one uses 9 inverters.
 The long paths of the ROs are 2 inverters longer than the according short paths.
 The evaluation setup also uses the internal post-processing module.
+More complex configurations (with more entropy cells) might provide "better" random quality.

 ```
 NUM_CELLS     = 3